lpolish/luispulidocom-new-blog/src/content/posts/photobiomodulation-device-compliance.md

 PBM devices rely on precise control of light parameters—wavelength, irradiance, fluence, and pulse duration—to achieve therapeutic effects.
 These parameters must remain consistent across varied clinical settings, including surgical suites or outpatient clinics, to ensure reliable outcomes.

+At [PBM Hospital](https://pbmhospital.mx/en/home/), our clinical team works closely with device developers to ensure these technical standards translate into real-world patient benefits.
+This collaboration helps bridge the gap between engineering and clinical application, making PBM therapies more effective and accessible.

 The core of a PBM device lies in its optical components, LEDs or lasers, which must deliver stable, targeted light.
 For instance, a device designed for tissue repair might require a 660 nm wavelength with an irradiance of 5 mW/cm², maintained within tight tolerances.
 Thermal stability is critical, as heat can shift wavelengths or degrade components, reducing efficacy.
 Developers must also account for tissue-specific factors, like chromophore absorption or tissue depth, which influence dosing protocols and require adaptive designs tailored to patient needs.

 ## Navigating Regulatory Requirements